Dr Lorraine McSweeney

 Dr Suzanne Spence, Prof A Adamson, Dr W Wrieden, & Dr L McSweeney, Prof J Matthews, Dr L Panzone, J Reilly, J MacMorran, R Rigby, D Stobbs, G Battista, M Lamb, Prof D Just.
 An evaluation of food choice architecture on food and drink consumption in 11-16y olds in North East England: a pilot study.
 Academy of Medical Sciences Springboard - Health of the Public 2040 Award March 2017 £38,691.37

-- McSweeney LA, Wilson JA, Wilkes S, Haighton CA. Is SIGN Guidance for GP management of tonsillitis suitable?
+- McSweeney LA, Wilson JA, Wilkes S, Haighton CA. Is Scottish Intercollegiate Guidelines Network guidance for GP management of tonsillitis suitable?
 A qualitative study.
-Family Practice 2018.
-In Press.
+Family Practice 2018, epub ahead of print.

 - McSweeney L, Araujo-Soares V, Rapley T, Adamson A. A feasibility study with process evaluation of a preschool intervention to improve child and family lifestyle behaviours.
 BMC Public Health 2017, 17, 248.